ghodkeadityarao/Kubernetes-Specific-Chatbot/Finetune LLM Model/Readme.md

 !pip install -q -U bitsandbytes transformers peft accelerate datasets scipy einops evaluate trl rouge_score
 ```

+The code might take longer time to run and requires GPU.
+You can use Google Colab for the .ipynb file.

 ## Workflow
 ### 1. Authentication
 To access Hugging Face models, login is required: